tebru/enum/README.md

 Enum
 ====

 A simple PHP library to add support for enums.
-This requires more work than myclabs/php-enum, but does not require reflection.
+This requires slightly more work than myclabs/php-enum, but does not require reflection.
+It also forces enums to be singletons.

 Installation
 ------------